Metric, inertially aligned monocular state estimation via kinetodynamic priors: Experiments

-We utilize COLMAP \cite{schonberger2016structure} for its high accurate performance in 3D reconstruction and VO.
-As described in Eq. \ref{opt-bspline}, we construct optimization terms for base trajectory and scale from the camera's trajectory and acceleration, solved using Ceres Solver \cite{Agarwal_Ceres_Solver_2022}.
+We employ COLMAP \cite{schoenberger2016sfm} for robust visual odometry.
+As described in Eq. \ref{opt-bspline}, the optimization terms for the base trajectory and scale are constructed using the camera's trajectory and acceleration derived from VO.
+The problem is solved using the Ceres Solver.